-Zomia loans are recorded in U.S. dollars (USD) but distributed in the local currency of the country where Students study.
+Zomia loans are distributed in local currencies but recorded in U.S. dollars (USD).
 We do this because the USD is a stable currency, which reduces inflationary risk.
 It also allows us to provide funds in one currency (e.g., Thai baht) and accept repayment in another (e.g., Myanmar kyat).
-As Students make repayments in their local currency, this means that any foreign-exchange loss or gain risk is assumed by Students.
-We use rates published by Oanda as the exchange rates of record for all loan transactions.
-Conversions are made using end-of-day midpoint prices published by Oanda.
+As Students make repayments in their local currency, any risk of foreign exchange loss or gain is assumed by Students.
+We use rates from TransferWise and Oanda as the exchange rates of record for all loan transactions.
+Conversions are made using published end-of-day midpoint rates or actual exchange rates incurred.

 Student and Lender communication

 Students and Lenders may exchange personal messages and e-cards with each other through the Site.
 For all parties’ protection and safety, Zomia archives these messages as a matter of record.
 We encourage all messages between Lenders and Students to remain on the Site.
-Spamming Users, soliciting personal contact information, requesting more funding or repayments off the platform, etc. are all examples of violating Zomia’s community’s interaction guidelines.
+Spamming Users, soliciting personal contact information, requesting more funding or repayments outside the platform, etc. are all examples of violations of Zomia’s community interaction guidelines.

 Student web profiles

 Zomia Students write their own personal stories for the Site.
 These stories are then edited by native English-speaking editors for clarity, spelling, punctuation, and grammar.
-After the story is refined, the Student either makes further changes or approves the story for publication to the Site.
-To protect Students’ privacy, Students use nicknames on the Site and we provide only general locations (we redact any village- or township-level location).
-Students are also given the option to make their profiles completely anonymous or to limit their profiles’ visibility only to registered Lenders.
+After the story is refined, the Student either makes further changes or approves the story for publication on the Site.
+To protect Students’ privacy, Students may use nicknames on the Site, and we provide only general locations.
+Students are also given the option to limit their profiles’ visibility to registered Lenders only.

 Zomia, Zomia SPC, and other graphics, logos, designs, page headers, button icons, scripts and Service names are trademarks or trade dress of Zomia SPC in the U.S. and/or other countries.
 Zomia’s trademarks and trade dress may not be used, including as part of trademarks and/or as part of domain names, in connection with any product or service in any manner that is likely to cause confusion and may not be copied, imitated, or used, in whole or in part, without the prior written permission of Zomia.